johncchampion/ontap_stig/README.md

 1. Verify blank STIG checklist and .ini file path/name
 2. Create subdirectory for STIG files/checklists
 3. Process {stig}.ini file
+4. Verify Settings
-4. Ping cluster IP (verify reachable)
+5. Ping cluster IP (verify reachable)
-5. Check REST API connection to cluster - Get cluster name and ONTAP version
+6. Check REST API connection to cluster - Get cluster name and ONTAP version
-6. Open a new checklist file (XML) for output using blank as template
+7. Open a new checklist file (XML) for output using blank as template
-7. Add host name, host IP, domain, and ONTAP version to checklist
+8. Add host name, host IP, domain, and ONTAP version to checklist
-8. Process (loop) through each vulnerability in the checklist
+9. Process (loop) through each vulnerability in the checklist
-9. Check the settings in the .ini file related to the current vulnerability number
+10. Check the settings in the .ini file related to the current vulnerability number
 11. If 'override_status' is NOT BLANK, then skip the check and use the override_status, details, and comments in the .ini
 12. If 'override_status' is BLANK, then run the compliance check
-12. Update the new checklist with the result (Open, Not A Finding, Not Applicable, Not Reviewed) along with any Details or Comments
+13. Update the new checklist with the result (Open, Not A Finding, Not Applicable, Not Reviewed) along with any Details or Comments
-13. Once all vulnerabilities have been processed - save/close the new checklist
+14. Once all vulnerabilities have been processed - save/close the new checklist
-14. Screen output shows the name of the saved checklist - ontapstig_{clustername}_YYYY_MM_DD.ckl and totals for each type of finding.
+15. Screen output shows the name of the saved checklist - ontapstig_{clustername}_YYYY_MM_DD.ckl and totals for each type of finding.
-15. To view the completed checklist, use the DISA STIG Viewer
+16. To view the completed checklist, use the DISA STIG Viewer

 <hr>